Bioethics Dual Degree Program (MA)

 Why Bioethics?

-Kansas City University’s dual-degree track in Bioethics is approximately 44 months in length and designed for medical students who decide to pursue a joint degree.
+The dual-degree track in Bioethics at Kansas City University-College of Osteopathic Medicine (KCU-COM) takes about 44 months and is perfect for osteopathic medical students who want to earn a joint degree.

 Admissions Requirements

-- Submit an application and brief essay regarding why you want to enroll in the Bioethics Program.
+• Submit an application along with a brief essay outlining your interest in pursuing the Bioethics Program.

-- First year COM students will submit their applications by December 2, 2024.
+• First-year students must submit their applications by December 1, 2025

 Frequently Asked Questions